Building a design capability, not just a product

 Alongside the documentation practice, we built a shared Figma library: a set of components and patterns that could be used across all five services as a starting point for iteration.

 The goal wasn’t consistency for its own sake.
 It was speed and quality: so that a designer starting a new feature didn’t spend the first week recreating components that already existed, and so that when components did need to evolve, the change could propagate across the programme rather than diverging.
+The library also created a shared vocabulary—designers from different teams could reference a component by name and know they were talking about the same thing.

-The practice: research-led decisions at the detail level
+Research-led decisions at the detail level

 Meaningful identifiers.
-The same service required a system for identifying individual transfer projects across the team, so officers could find their cases, managers could track progress, and the service could maintain clear records over time.
+The same service required a system for identifying individual transfer projects.
 We designed a reference number system based on region, transfer type, and sequence.
 We tested it.
 Users found it functional but slightly opaque.
+In a subsequent round, we tested an alternative: using the outgoing trust’s name as the primary identifier.
+Users were clear which they preferred.
+We updated the design accordingly.

 Neither of these decisions was dramatic.
 Both required observation, testing, and willingness to change based on what we found.
 Across five services and four years, this is how design quality compounds.